sstern62/Voices-in-the-Wilderness-Wolves-in-the-USA/README.md

 ```
 type(reader.pages)
 ```
-I then went to check the number if pages I loaded in, to make sure I loaded them all in correctly and so I knew exactly how many I can loop through.
+I then went to check the number of pages that I loaded in.
+I needed to make sure I loaded them all in correctly, so I knew exactly how many I can loop through.
 ```
 len(reader.pages)
 ```
-I then attempt to check how many lines of text were on the first PDF page.
+I then attempted to check how many lines of text were on the first PDF page.
 ```
 len(reader.pages[0])
 ```
-I then wanted to check what type of object the first PDF page is so that I know what it returns.
+I then wanted to check what type of object the first PDF page is so that I know what it would return.
 ```
 type(reader.pages[0])
 ```
-Then I needed to write a loop goes through every page in the PDF one by one.
-For each page, it extracts the text and prints it, so that you are able to extract all of the text from the PDF.
+Then I needed to write a loop that goes through every page in the PDF one by one.
+For each page, it extracts the text and prints it so that you are able to extract all of the text from the PDF three.
 ```
 for page in reader.pages:
     print(page.extract_text())
 ```
 This line goes straight to page 9 of the PDF and extracts the text from that page.
-It’s a direct way to pull text from one page without looping through the whole document, to make sure that everything rpinted alright.
+It’s a direct way to pull text from one page without looping through the whole document, to make sure that everything would print alright.
 ```
 reader.pages[8].extract_text()
 ```
-I then created an empty list called text and then had a loop go through each page in the PDF.
-For every page, it extracts the text and adds it to the list.
+I then created an empty list **text** and then had a loop go through each page in the PDF.
+For every page, it extracts the text and adds it to the **list**.
 When the loop is done, the text contains the extracted text from every page in order.
 ```
 for page in reader.pages:
     print(page.extract_text())